Undocumented Children Are Not Covered Under The Mckinney-vento Act.

 4. Collaborate with Community Organizations: Schools should collaborate with community organizations that serve immigrant populations to provide culturally competent services and support.

-5. Address Language Barriers: Schools should provide language assistance services to ensure that undocumented families can understand their rights and communicate effectively with school officials.
+5. Address Language Barriers: Schools should provide language assistance services to check that undocumented families can understand their rights and communicate effectively with school officials.

-6. Protect Privacy and Confidentiality: Schools should protect the privacy and confidentiality of undocumented families and ensure that their information is not shared with immigration authorities.
+6. Protect Privacy and Confidentiality: Schools should protect the privacy and confidentiality of undocumented families and see to it that their information is not shared with immigration authorities.

 7. Advocate for Resources: Schools and communities should advocate for additional resources to support undocumented children experiencing homelessness, including funding for bilingual education, social services, and legal assistance.